How to Burn Multiple Movies on One DVD with a Menu at Once

 DVD encoded with MPEG2 can't set the bitrate under 3000kbps.
 Otherwise, the DVD quality will be very poor with a significant amount of artifacts (especially the movies that have many explosions, action scenes).

-To be compatible with any player, the MPEG2 codec is still more popular than H.264 codec for the DVD authoring program.
+To ensure universal playback compatibility on all DVD players, video must be encoded into the standard MPEG-2 format during the DVD authoring process.
 So, what’s the best audio codec to burn large video files to DVD?

 Most commercial DVDs have AC3 as an audio stream choice, because: